Overdrivr/ZNoise/README.md

 Image                          |Image

-# Installation
-To install the library, simply place the ZNoise folder (containing the sources) inside your project.
-This approach is preferred to avoid the ususal hassle of installing c++ libraries.

-# Documentation and exemples
+# Installation, Documentation and exemples

+Installing the library is simply done by placing the /include and /src folders inside your project, but there are a few things to know related to your compiler.
 See the [wiki](https://github.com/Overdrivr/ZNoise/wiki) for detailed information.

-Various topics are covered such as how to install the library, run the exemples, etc.
+Other topics are covered such as how to run the exemples, advanced use of the algorithms, etc.

 # Related implementations
 This node library is also implemented in the C++11 game engine called Nazara.
 It is part of the official Nazara distribution.